thrkll/ruv-dl/README.md

 # 	RUV-dl

 A simple python script that downloads media content from RUV.is.

 ## Features

-- Download video ~~and audio files~~ from RUV.is from a provided URL.
-(Downloading radio content temporarily unavailable - 27.12.19)
+- Download video and audio files from RUV.is from a provided URL.
 - Choose video quality.
 - Download subtitle files in .srt format.
 - Video downloads in .mp4 format, audio in .mp3 format.

 ## Requirements

 - Python 3
 - [ffmpeg](https://ffmpeg.org/download.html)

 ## Usage

 1. Install RUV-dl.